-The Fair Work Commission has powers to make anti-bullying orders when a worker has been bullied by an individual or group and there is a risk that the worker will continue to endure workplace bullying by the individual or group.
+The Fair Work Commission has powers to make anti-bullying orders when a worker has been bullied by an individual or group and there is a risk that the worker will continue to endure this bullying if there is no intervention.

 What is workplace bullying?

 - An individual or group of individuals repeatedly behave unreasonably towards a worker or a group of workers at work; and